 Be clinically suspicious of unusual diseases and presentations

 Irrespective of our clinical setting, attention to unusual diseases and presentations are the most important means for early “active” surveillance.
 Take this opportunity to determine the contact methods for communication with local public health authorities and develop a relationship with them.
 It is not necessary that a suspicion of bioterrorism exist prior to contacting public health, indeed a potential secondary benefit of heightened awareness of potential bioterrorism is the earlier recognition and reporting of the “routine” public health outbreaks of natural disease and food borne illnesses.

 All of us are educators of our patients.
 They look to us for factual truth and health information customized to their unique situations.
 Whether reassuring our patients that they don't have anthrax or that having ciprofloxacin in the house is unnecessary, individual clinicians play a key role in community education and community health information dissemination in the event of a disease outbreak.

 Tell the truth and be flexible.
 It’s ok to say “I don’t know”

 Our patients generally appreciate and respond to factual information and have proven their ability to do a risk assessment once in possession to factual information.
 Accept the fact that information will change in the course of a disease and that decisions often need to be made on the basis of incomplete information.
-As additional information becomes available recommendations may need to be revised.
+As more info becomes available, recommendations may need to be revised.
 It is not a marker of flawed information, rather it is a consequence of a dynamically changing event.